 Starting traditional wet shaving with double-edge and single-edge razors can be intimidating when there are so many options available.
-The challenge is compounded because it’s a two-part decision: You want both the right razor and the right blade—i.e., the “hardware”—or you won’t get the desired results.
+The challenge is compounded because it’s a two-part decision: You want both the right razor and the right razor blade—i.e., the “hardware”—or you won’t get the desired results.

-You can separate the razor and blades decisions, but a more efficient and less expensive approach is to think about the hardware combination from the beginning of your search.
+You can separate the razor and blade decisions, but a more efficient and less expensive approach is to think about the hardware combination from the beginning of your search.
 That means evaluating your skin’s sensitivity, your beard, your shaving habits and your budget, and then basing your search on the results.